diablodale/dp.kinect2/.github/ISSUE_TEMPLATE/bug_report.md

 ## Result

 What result did you *actually* get?
-Please provide screenshots when helpful.
+Please provide screenshots when possible.

-## Expected Result
+## Expected

 What result did you *expect* to get?